3,114 Utahns Test Positive for COVID in 3 days

 RT.Live, a website that tracks the spread of COVID-19 in each state, shows as of Sunday morning at 9 a.m. that Utah’s Rt stands at an eye-opening 1.17.
 Only Wisconsin, Rhode Island and New Hampshire have a higher rate of transmission.

 Since the state’s re-opening back on May 1st, Utah’s rate of transmission has been higher than 1.17 on only two occasions.
-May 9th and May 10th the Rt reached 1.18.
-Between May 11th and May 17 the state’s Rt hovered at 1.19.
+May 9th and May 10th, when the Rt reached 1.18.
+Between May 11th and May 17th, the state’s Rt hovered at 1.19.

-State officials say they anticipated a higher number of positive cases in association with the opening of schools which began back on August 13th .
+State officials said they anticipated a higher number of positive cases in association with the opening of schools which began back on August 13th.

 In Salt Lake County, the state’s largest, there have been 533 total cases in the county’s 153 schools.
 Just in the last 14 days, the County’s schools have seen a staggering 369 positive COVID-19 cases.

 Draper’s Corner Canyon High, a school that serves more than 2,000 students has been hit the hardest.
-The school is dealing with at least 70 cases and more than 500 students in the Canyons School District are quarantined.
+The school is dealing with at least 70 cases and more than 500 students are quarantined.

-Starting Monday, the campus will have to switch to 100% on-line instruction for two-weeks.
+Starting Monday, the campus will have to switch to 100 percent online instruction for two-weeks.

-That seems trivial when you consider the state’s largest teacher’s union worst fears have been realized.
-Beloved Corner Canyon teacher Charri Jensen tested positive for COVID-19 on September 10th and has been hospitalized since Wednesday September 16th.
+That seems trivial when you consider the state’s largest teacher union’s worst fears have been realized.
+Beloved Corner Canyon teacher Charri Jensen tested positive for COVID-19 on September 10th and has been hospitalized since Wednesday, September 16th.

 According to the Salt Lake County Health Department’s website, along with Corner Canyon, other schools in Salt Lake County dealing with at least 15 cases include: Alta, Brighton, Granger, Riverton High Schools and American Prep Academy (Draper 1 Campus).